 Given that DFTB18 was held in Melbourne it was important to highlight the work of PREDICT (the Paediatric Research In Emergency Department International Collaborative)* This talk, by Elliot Long, centred around his work on the role of fluids in the septic child.

-Following the recent online discussion around the FiSH pilot study and the potential harms of fluid boluses demonstrated in the FEAST trial it would seem apropos to release this talk from DFTB18.
-We seem to have a knee jerk reaction to give a fluid bolus in septic children but should we?
+Following the recent online discussion around the FiSH pilot study and the potential harms of fluid boluses demonstrated in the FEAST trial, it would seem apropos to release this talk from DFTB18.
+We seem to have a knee-jerk reaction to giving a fluid bolus in septic children but should we?

-The FEAST trial was published in 2011 and has had very little impact on what we do in the Western setting.
-What we think of as a low fluid state – dehydration – is not the same as what our colleagues in Africa would view as sepstic.
+The FEAST trial was published in 2011 and has had minimal impact on what we do in the Western setting.
+However, what we think of a low fluid state – dehydration – is different from what our colleagues in Africa would view as septic.
 This is something we will explore at a later date.

-So if we can’t rely wholly on our history and our physical exam is often equivocal then what other methods are there?
+So if we can’t rely wholly on our history and our physical exam is often equivocal, what other methods are there?
 Elliot Long likes to use ultrasound to guide his management.

 He then looks at the IVC to see if it is plump or underfilled with the phased array probe.